eristoddle/FOF/README.md

 - run `vagrant up`
 - wait for vagrant to finish
 - Browse to http://192.168.56.101
-- Your application files will be located in `FOF/www/` and this folder is shared with vagrants
+- Your application files will be located in `FOF/www/` and this folder is shared with the vagrant box var/www